Gen Z Travels: Yukon Explorer Canoe Expedition Introductory Training Course

 An exclusive Duke of Edinburgh’s Award Experience

-Fireside is proud to be one of two Duke of Edinburgh ‘Trained Activity Providers’ in Canada.
+Fireside is proud to be one the few Duke of Edinburgh’s Award ‘Trained Activity Providers’ in Canada.
 The Duke of Edinburgh’s award is a powerful, internationally recognized tool for accelerating your journey into the world of post-secondary education, careers, self-confidence and independence.
 During this course, participants under the age of 24 have the opportunity to achieve their Bronze, Silver, or Gold Adventurous Journey (both practice and qualifying), or your Gold Project and beyond.
 Click here to learn how to earn the Duke of Edinburgh’s Award.

 "In the silence of the paddle strokes, find the symphony of self-discovery.
 The Yukon River is not just a route; it's a transformative odyssey, a canvas for your own story to unfold."